The Vermont Statutes Online

 (1) any security, including a revenue obligation, issued, insured, or guaranteed by the United States;

-(2) such municipal bonds or other bonds that are rated at the time of the transaction by a nationally recognized statistical rating organization in one of its four highest categories;
+(2) municipal bonds or other bonds that are rated at the time of the transaction by a nationally recognized statistical rating organization, as defined in 15 U.S.C. § 78c(a)(62) as may be amended, in one of its four highest categories;

 (3) repurchase agreements or debt securities of any federally insured financial institution as defined in 8 V.S.A. § 11101(32);

-(4) the shares of an investment company, or a unit investment trust, which is registered under the federal Investment Company Act of 1940, as amended, if such mutual investment fund has been in operation for at least ten years and has net assets of at least $500,000,000.00; or
+(4) the shares of an investment company, or an investment trust, such as a mutual fund, closed-end fund, or unit investment trust, that is registered under the federal Investment Company Act of 1940, as amended, if the mutual investment fund has been in operation for at least five years and has net assets of at least $100,000,000.00; or

 (5) deposits in federally insured financial institutions as defined in 8 V.S.A. § 11101(32).